MalcolmorianVII/Core-Bioinfo/README.md

 # Steps

 1. Clone the github repository
-2. Create the following env variables that point to the scripts directory within the installation of seqbox on your machine e.g. `export SEQBOX_SCRIPTS="/path/to/seqbox/src/scripts"` where the scripts directory corresponds to scripts from [this](https://github.com/flashton2003/seqbox/tree/master/src/scripts) link. and the location of the covid analysis scripts e.g. `export COVID_SCRIPTS="/path/to/covid"` where covid corresponds to [this](https://github.com/flashton2003/covid) github repo.
+2. Create the following bash environment variables that point to:
+    a. the scripts directory within the installation of seqbox on your machine e.g. `export SEQBOX_SCRIPTS="/path/to/seqbox/src/scripts"` where the scripts directory corresponds to scripts from [this](https://github.com/flashton2003/seqbox/tree/master/src/scripts) link.
+    b. the location of the covid analysis scripts e.g. `export COVID_SCRIPTS="/path/to/covid"` where covid corresponds to [this](https://github.com/flashton2003/covid) github repo.

 3. In the `nextflow.config` file ensure the following changes: